Im-Cigs/No-Repeats/README.md

    ```
 The script will put all found duplicates in "duplicates.txt"

-If it crashes or otherwise bugs in some way you can contact me @cigarettes1231312:matrix.org
+If it crashes or otherwise bugs in any way you can contact me @cigarettes1231312:matrix.org

 ## License